 Few important things:

 - Email hunter will not be showing all the email addresses associated with a domain.
-It will show only those email address, which they have discovered via a web-page or any other method.
-(Email harvesting may be).
+It will show only those email addresses, which they have discovered via a web page or any other method.
+(Email harvesting maybe).

-- Some email address may or may not work, as it could have been deleted.
+- Some email addresses may or may not work, as it could have been deleted.

 I find this idea to be of great use for myself & you.

-This will take care of your biggest pain of finding an email address of blog or website owner.
-Do let me know what you think of this idea?
+This will take care of your biggest pain of finding the email address of the blog or website owner.
+Do let me know what you think of this idea.
 Are you going to use this?

 - Sendy Review – How you can save $1000/month in email marketing